PhD (Physics) MSc (Technology)

 A physicist by training and first choice of profession, I chose to dedicate the senior part of my professional working life to the field of environmental engineering.
 I have two master’s degrees (in Physics, with a specialization in Education, and in Environmental Engineering, with a specialization in Energy), a doctorate in Atomic and Molecular Physics.

-My work is shared equally between energy research and education.
-My research interests focus on the analysis of smart and distributed energy systems, especially within the context of the northern environmental and climatic conditions; furthermore, taking full advantage of my multidisciplinary background, I am interested on the role nuclear energy could play within a sustainable energy system, in relation to the potential socioeconomic and environmental impacts of the so called fourth generation nuclear reactors (e.g. SMRs).
+Research interests focus on the analysis of smart and distributed energy systems, especially within the context of the northern environmental and climatic conditions; furthermore, taking full advantage of my multidisciplinary background, I am interested on the role nuclear energy could play within a sustainable energy system, in relation to the potential socioeconomic and environmental impacts of the so-called fourth generation nuclear reactors (e.g. SMRs).

 My educational work (and passion) engages me at an academic level, with the direct responsibility of a significant share of the group didactic activity, and in a scientific dissemination context, participating in open public events and visiting schools with the scope of raising awareness and elevating the level of public debate.